zorac/ember/README.md

 ## Requirements

 Ember uses a number of third-party CPAN modules.
-If any are missing, it will provide an error mrssaga on startup tellling you how to install them.
+If any are missing, it will provide an error message on startup tellling you how to install them.

 ## Installation